Teststrip: Exhibitions

 The first Teststrip exhibition in November 1992 was entitled Stock Show and included seven of the eight Teststrip members.
 In 1992 and early 1993 exhibitions were largely confined to the Teststrip collective members.
+It was a model that would influence later artist-run gallweries like Gambia Castle and Mercy Pictures.
 Another early exhibition, this time also demonstrating Teststrip’s ambitious attitude, had nine of the artists travel to Wellington in March 1993 to present Teststrip on tour a group exhibition at Cubewell House in Wellington.
 Writer Stuart McKenzie noted that Teststrip shared, “a nostalgia for the avant-gard” and that, “the best of Teststrip is both iconoclastic and commanding.”
 Over the next five years, including an ongoing series of street front windows installations, Teststrip would present over 160 exhibitions.
 By 1994 a wider range of artists were being asked to exhibit including Matthew Hyland, Simon Cumming Ronnie van Hout, Billy Apple, Fiona Amundsen, Mikala Dwyer, Yuk King Tan and Annie O’Neill.

 In May 1997 a Teststrip Window exhibition by artist Peter Robinson, a painting entitled Pākehā have Rights too featuring a Nazi swastika, caused controversy when it was covered in protesting graffiti.
 The last exhibition at Teststrip, Gold Watch: new work from the Teststrip Board included four of the original Teststrip members Cameron, Darragh, Kum and Malone plus Simon Cumming who had been with the group for most of the journey.